gruvw/slides/2024_01_22-bachelor_project_open_items/pres.md

     - ...
 And much more
 - Offline first
     - No need to have an internet connection to use Open-Items (for basic uses)
-- Open-Source with all the benefits discussed earlier
+- Open-Source (with option to self-host) with all the benefits discussed earlier
 - Goal is to be very easy to use with a simple yet powerful interface
 - Being Cross-platform and working everywhere
 - Link to the full project specifications document to know more details